radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 the addition of a configuration file to current Spark images, and the creation of two images for the Graphite and Carbon components.

-The oshinko-rest application will need to modified so that the deployments for Spark master pods will include the new Graphite and Carbon images.
+The oshinko-rest application will need to be modified so that the deployments for Spark master pods will include the new Graphite and Carbon images.
 An example of what this looks like in YAML template form can be seen in example 2.
 The deployment will also need a service created for the Graphite